davisusanibar/nodejs_apps_to_docker_balanced/README.md

 registrator_1 | 2015/08/08 21:46:56 registrator: Listening for Docker events...
 ```

-It was tested od Centox 7
+It was tested on Centox 7
 Linux pchost 3.10.0-123.13.2.el7.x86_64 x86_64 GNU/Linux